Mastering¶

 2. Create Virtual Machines¶

-To complete this tutorial, you will need seven virtual machines with access to the networks as follows:
+To complete this tutorial, you will need four virtual machines with access to the networks as follows:

 Machine |